tasiomendez/iac-modelling-doml/README.md

 There are two different grammars defined in this repository which are related in order to re-use blocks of code which are in common.
 The aim of the RMDF grammar is defining resources on the concrete infrastructure layer.
 The DOML grammar allows the user to use these resources in order to describe application's components and how they relate to each other.

-- Resource definitions, modules and some examples can be found on [tasiomendez/iac-modelling-modules](https://github.com/tasiomendez/iac-modelling-modules/tree/master/src/org/piacere/) repository.

 ## Installation

 This software requires to have installed [Eclipse](https://www.eclipse.org/downloads/) and Java.
 It also requires to install Xtext, a framework for development of programming languages and domain-specific languages and Xpect, a unit- and integration-testing framework based in JUnit.